 As a coach, I can help with identifying goals and making the transformational shifts necessary to get you there.
 To be able to work in this way, it is assumed that you will not be requiring the support outlined above – you aren’t experiencing emotional distress or needing emotional support – as this can often make achieving goals more difficult.

 You may have tried therapy or coaching before but felt it didn’t work for you.
 It is crucial you feel you have a good ‘fit’ and that you feel understood and listened to when discussing your thoughts, feelings and emotions.
 This can feel uncomfortable and daunting for some, but can ultimately lead to transformational change.
 I know that seeking the right support can be a minefield, therefore I have outlined the differences in types of therapies, and coaching, to help you decide what’s best for you, please take a look at my FAQ page for more info.
-Alternatively, feel free to call if you are unsure whether therapy or coaching is the best approach for you (sometimes a blend of these could help too).
+Alternatively, feel free to call if you are unsure whether therapy or coaching is the best approach for you.
 I offer a free, no obligation call to help determine the best way forward so that you can begin your journey towards a more positive, productive life.